 - Must be licensed by the state.

-- Be affiliated directly or indirectly with the profession being credentialed.
+- Be unaffiliated directly or indirectly with the profession being credentialed.

-- Derive his or her primary livelihood from the provision of health services at any level of responsibility.
+- Not derive his or her primary livelihood from the provision of health services at any level of responsibility.

 Committee participation expectation guidelines